-The Wisconsin State Legislature has established a process for members of the media to apply for Legislative credentials to be used in the Assembly and Senate.
-It is the intention of the Legislature to use the recommendations for credentialing media put forth by the Wisconsin Capitol Correspondents Board.
-Credentials issued for use in the Legislature are not to be used outside of these entities.
+The Wisconsin State Legislature has established a process for members of the media to apply for Legislative credentials to gain access to the floor during legislative sessions of the Assembly and Senate for the 2015-2016 legislative session.
+The recommendations for credentialing media put forth by the Wisconsin Capitol Correspondents Board (WCCB) are used to determine who receives credentials.

+The credentials issued for use in the Legislature are not to be used outside of these entities.
+Journalists must only submit materials for the media outlet for which they seek credentialing.
 The Senate and/or Assembly can revoke and/or remove credentials at any time.
 All credentialed members of the media are representing their organization.
 Each house has their respective rules that govern conduct in their Chambers.
 (Chapter 2 in the Senate outlines Order and Decorum and Rule 26 in the Assembly outlines Conduct in the Chamber.)

-Members of the Media granted access to either Chamber are expected to abide by the rules and expectations laid out by the body.
+Members of the media granted access to either Chamber are expected to abide by the rules and expectations laid out by the body.
 In addition, the Wisconsin Capitol Correspondents Board (WCCB)’s recommendations on Conduct and Ethics (as outlined below) are to be followed.

 - Remain free of associations and activities that may compromise integrity or damage credibility

 - Refuse gifts, favors, fees, and special treatment, and shun secondary employment, political involvement, public office and service in community organization if they compromise journalistic integrity.

 - Deny favored treatment to advertisers and special interests and resist their pressure to influence news coverage.

 A violation of these rules may result in the revocation of a credential or a denial of an application.